andrearcaina/vivid/README.md

 -->

-<h4 align="center">Vivid is a full-stack web application for any general amateur or professional club that allows administrators to manage the finances, membership, and coaches.
+<h4 align="center">Vivid is a full-stack web application for any general amateur or professional club that allows administrators to manage the finances, membership, and coaches of their club.
 It includes user authentication, a messaging platform for all members and administrators, an expense tracking panel, and a membership management system for administration.</h4>

 <hr>